Drug crimes lawyer in Polk County, MO.

 When your future is at stake, there’s no room for uncertainty in Polk County, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Polk County, MO area:
+The Combs Waterkotte legal team boasts more than 50 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Polk County area, including:

-Drug Crimes Lawyer in Polk County, MO: What Determines the Severity?
+Drug Crimes Lawyer in Polk County, MO: What Affects the Severity of Your Charges?

 - Any aggravating or mitigating factors

-- Hurting your reputation within your Polk County, MO community.
+- A tarnished reputation in your Polk County, MO personal and professional circles.

-Drug Crimes Lawyer in Polk County, MO: Understanding Missouri’s Drug Schedules and Penalties
+Drug Crimes Lawyer in Polk County, MO: Missouri’s Controlled Substances & Penalties

 Missouri’s schedule of controlled substances, categorized by the Missouri Department of Health and Senior Services under Missouri Revised Statute § 195.017, determines the severity of drug crimes and their penalties.
 They are: